What is a Migraine?

 AURAS SUGGEST INCREASE RISK OF BRAIN LESIONS:

 A recent study published in the Journal of the American Medical Association (JAMA) suggests that some patients with migraine with and without aura are at increased risk for sub-clinical lesions in certain brain areas.
-Brain lesions have been shown to increase risk of stroke, physical limitations and cognitive impairment, including dementia.
+Brain lesions have been shown to increase the risk of stroke, physical limitations and cognitive impairment, including dementia.
 The results of the study suggest that patients with migraine with aura and a high attack frequency (one or more per month) are at increased risk of lesions.
 Additionally, women, but not men, with migraine with and without aura are also at increased risk.
-In both groups the risk increases with increasing attack frequency.
+In both groups, the risk increases with increasing attack frequency.